 TEACH THEM HOW TO TREAT YOU STARTING NOW

 Think about this: Others teach you how they want to be treated.
 You must teach people how you want to be treated, too.
 You can start today.
 Tell them how you feel.
 Tell them what you need.
 Be kind.
 Both people can negotiate – there doesn’t have to be only one person who gets what they want!

 Be persistent in clarifying what you want and what works.
 Be kind about it.
 If you have particular requirements, review what they are doing regularly to ensure it meets your needs.
 Check-in after they complete each step if you have specific requirements that must be met.

 When you are doing something for them, be sure you are clear that what you are doing meets their needs.
 And if they don’t check in with you, and you have any concerns, check-in with them before the delivery date.
 How they know that they must check in weekly or regularly is to set times to meet and immediately check in with them if they miss.
 We teach people to keep their promises or we teach them their promises don’t matter.
 What lesson are you teaching them?

 GET SUPPORT WHEN YOU NEED IT

-If you want support to set and hold a boundary, and you are ready to take action and don’t have a mentor or a coach, I invite you to sign up for a complimentary session with me!
-You will see what it’s like for us to work together and we can explore how I could support you in having the results you want.
+If you want support to set and hold a boundary, and you are ready to take action and don’t have a mentor or a coach, I invite you to explore my Boundaries Quiz so that we can set up a call to go over results.